 The date and time of the qualifying exam must be arranged and confirmed with the student’s entire advisory committee.

 As soon as the date and time have been confirmed, the graduate program coordinator must be notified.
-The graduate program coordinator schedules the room(s) required for the qualifying exam and prepares paperwork for submission to the Senior Associate Dean for Graduate Education.
+The graduate program coordinator schedules the room(s) required for the qualifying exam and prepares paperwork for submission to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.

 Qualifying Exam Paperwork